A pioneering trooper looks back at her career with Washington State Patrol

 But in Alexander’s mind, the reasons she stood out made her a better trooper.
 She was less impulsive and more levelheaded.
 She brought much-needed diversity to a field dominated by white men.
 And her experience as a flight attendant came in handy when she needed to talk down drunk or angry drivers.

-Alexander rose quickly through the ranks, and last week she retired from the Washington State Patrol after a nearly 23-year career.
+Alexander rose quickly through the ranks, and last week she retired from the State Patrol after a nearly 23-year career.

 “I’m so proud to have worn the uniform,” Alexander, 57, said.
 “But more than that, speaking up for people who were forgotten or who hadn’t been thought about, that was amazing.”

 As captain of government and media relations, Alexander worked closely with legislators such as Reps.
-Tina Orwall, D-Des Moines, and Gina Mosbrucker, R-Goldendale, to address the state’s backlog of sexual-assault evidence kits and the challenges facing families of missing Native American women.
+Tina Orwall, D-Des Moines, and Gina Mosbrucker, R-Goldendale, Klickitat County, to address the state’s backlog of sexual-assault evidence kits and the challenges facing families of missing Native American women.

 “It’s one thing to have great relationships with people, but she really paired that with the ability to move systems and make changes,” Orwall said of Alexander.
 “She’s knowledgeable and always trying to learn new things so she knows the best practices.
 But at the end of the day, she really just cared about people.”

-At Alexander’s retirement party, Washington State Patrol Chief John Batiste said Alexander inspired “countless” women, including his own daughter, to pursue careers in law enforcement.
+At Alexander’s retirement party, State Patrol Chief John Batiste said Alexander inspired “countless” women, including his own daughter, to pursue careers in law enforcement.

 Alexander was the first black woman to be promoted in the agency’s history when she became a sergeant in 2003.
 At the time of her departure, she was still the only black woman out of more than 1,000 troopers to have risen through the ranks.